Faucet Repair

 These limb ledges are also fascinating for their truly psychedelic geometry.
 There’s such a diversity of designs, from oblong red hourglasses to giant lemon wedges to lime green knolls.
 And their shapes shift as bodies interact with them—one image since imprinted is of a focused climber’s downcast profile next to an amoeba-like splotch of blue with a protrusion that echoed his nose.
 Like a taxidermied Blue Meanie.

-Then there’s the element of body language (my one true love).
+Then there’s the element of body language.
 Never have I been somewhere with so many people voluntarily contorting at once.
-Watching strangers pretzel themselves onto precarious perches (sorry), I daydreamed about their walks of life.
-Was the guy mountain goating a microscopic dot in a crucified pose an OB-GYN in bloody scrubs an hour before?
+Watching strangers pretzel themselves onto tiny perches, I daydreamed about their walks of life.
+Was the guy mountain-goating a microscopic dot in a crucified pose an OB-GYN in bloody scrubs an hour before?
 Was the woman peering down between her split legs an accountant who just finished crunching her client’s numbers?
 These were the city’s bipedal sidewalk stoics brought onto all fours and inverted.

 But to do so, climbers are legally required to be strapped into a harness connected to a trained someone on the ground who is responsible for their safety.
 A fascinating dynamic where one person’s ascension is literally bound to another’s humble support.
 In my case it was Grey who knotted me up and gave me the green light.
 On the highest climb I did that day, I remember his voice offering tips and reminders as I pulled myself up onto the first set of pegs.
 These turned to affirmations as I found my rhythm, then faint mutters as I climbed higher still.